-A bothy is a traditional Scottish shelter, historically used by shepherds and cattle drovers as refuges from bad weather in the Highlands.
-At Cairngorm Bothies you can experience a modern, eco-friendly version of the bothy.
+A bothy is a traditional Scottish shelter, historically used by shepherds and cattle drovers as refuges from bad weather in the Highlands, but at Cairngorm Bothies you can experience a modern, eco-friendly version!
 This cluster of six self-sustaining holiday homes is surrounded by the Blelack woodlands of the Cairngorms National Park.
 Each bothy has been constructed from sustainable materials using ecologically non-invasive methods to protect the roots of the surrounding forest.
 They offer a full range of home comforts as well as custom-built wheelchair access.
 Hunker down inside the simple but beautifully furnished interior, and enjoy the crisp, pure air infused with the scent of ancient Scots pine.

 Location: Struy near Beauly, Highlands

 When it comes to forest settings, few are as impressive as the one at Eagle Brae.
 Situated between Glen Affric and Glen Strathfarrar, this luxe collection of cabins is surrounded by ancient Caledonian pine forest and rugged Munros.
 Handcrafted from immense cedar logs and crowned with grassy wild-flower roofs, each cabin is a masterpiece of carpentry with carved interiors inspired by Celtic and Pictish art and the Scottish wilderness, with local art and handmade furniture and textiles throughout.
 Some even boast their own private sauna!
 Head out to fish for your dinner at the lochs nearby or on the Garrar and Glass rivers, before curling up in front of the fire or watching the sunset over Strathglass from the deck.

 9. Kinlochlaich Treehouse, Highlands